MOCA Roundtable

 3:46 – The Law of Rhythm in Business

 It’s important to recognize the natural cycles of business.
-As a business owners, you need to expect and accept the natural ups and downs instead of viewing slow periods as failure.
+As business owners, you need to expect and accept the natural ups and downs instead of viewing slow periods as failure.
 In fact, the slow seasons can be seen as opportunities.
 Instead of panicking, use slower times to reflect, recalibrate, and recommit to what’s working.

-10:56 – Recognizing Fear-Based Decision-Making.
+10:56 – Recognizing Fear-Based Decision-Making

 Develop tools to calm your nervous system before making decisions.
 When financial pressure rises, it’s easy to fall into panic and reactive decision-making.
 Create a personal toolkit of simple practices like deep breathing, stepping outside, journaling, or going for a walk that help you slow down, settle your nervous system, and approach decisions from a more grounded state.

-19:47 – Building a New Relationship with Money.
+19:47 – Building a New Relationship with Money

 Start paying attention to how you talk about money.
 It often reflects how you see yourself.
 Try reframing money as a relationship, not a resource to control.
 When you shift from scarcity to trust, things begin to feel lighter.
 One small but powerful way to start is by finding moments to enjoy money again, even in simple ways like buying yourself a coffee or celebrating a small win.
 It’s not about spending more, it’s about shifting the energy.